Markup processing rules

 <abbr>element with the

-titleattribute: the value of the title attribute is assigned as the value of the property.
+titleattribute: the value of the property is the value of this attribute.
 Example:

 The browser displays the value “123-45-67”, while the value of the